Especially for Artists and Performers

 2018 Applications for Stage Performers

 Great toe-tappin' music is the heart of any festival.
-Applications for stage performers will open later in the spring.
+Applications for stage performers ARE NOW OPEN!

 It wouldn't be a festival without lots of music!

 - Main Stage at the Elks Hall downtown Didsbury

 - Secondary Stage at the Vintage Coffee Bar

 The event is being promoted throughout the province and across the country.
 We will give you as much exposure as possible on our website, on Facebook and Twitter, through Travel Alberta, Evensi, MyDidsbury.ca, and other websites, and in various print materials.

 If you have any questions, e-mail Mike, our Performer Coordinator.

 PLEASE NOTE: The Mountain View Arts Festival showcases musicians and entertainers from Alberta.
 There are no openings for performers from outside Canada.

 Buskers add delight, interest and energy to our Arts Festival, especially for those out for an afternoon stroll.
 Didsbury's streets provide a wonderful opportunity for buskers to showcase their craft and for residents and visitors to be entertained and show their appreciation.

 If you are a street performer, you'll find yourself right in the centre of all the action as our main venues are just a hop, skip, and a jump from each other.
 If you have a talent you'd love to share, we'd like to hear from you.
 Kids of all ages love talented individuals who play music, perform magic, do gymnastics, juggle, dance - we even have room for mimes, living statues, puppeteers, mascots - you name it, our families love it!